CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-07.md

 ## Lab 7: Discover and Analyze Shadow IT Using Cloud Discovery

+## Overview

+In this lab, you will analyze Cloud Discovery reports in Microsoft Defender for Cloud Apps to identify and address Shadow IT.
+You will review summary metrics, app categories, risk levels, top users, and discovered apps.
+You will also mark unsanctioned applications to help enforce usage policies and monitor non-approved services.

+> **⚠ Important Usage Guidance:** Microsoft Defender for Cloud Apps reports may take several minutes to generate and display updated data.
+If the results do not appear immediately, wait and refresh before continuing.

 1. Analyze the report for the following options:

     - **Check the Summary Metrics:** Look at the total number of apps, users, IP addresses, and traffic volume to understand the overall cloud usage.